Flash floods triggered by torrential rains kill over 200 people in India and Pakistan

 Dozens were injured as the deluge destroyed homes in villages in Buner, where authorities declared a state of emergency Friday.
 Ambulances have transported 56 bodies to local hospitals, according to a government statement.

+The helicopter that crashed Friday was on a relief mission when it went down in the northwest, provincial chief minister Ali Amin Gandapur said.

-Rescuers evacuated 1,300 stranded tourists from a mountainous Mansehra district hit by landslides on Thursday.
-At least 35 people were reported missing in these areas, according to local officials.
+At least 35 people were still missing in these areas, according to local officials.

 Rescuers backed by boats and helicopters worked to reach stranded residents.
-Dozens of villages were still missing and the death toll is likely to rise, Kashif Qayyum said.
+Dozens of villagers were still missing and the death toll is likely to rise, Buner government administrator Kashif Qayyum said.

-More than 477 people, mostly women and children, have died in rain-related incidents across the country since June 26, according to National Disaster Management Authority.
+More than 477 people, mostly women and children, have died in rain-related incidents across Pakistan since June 26, according to the National Disaster Management Authority.

 Deaths were reported from different parts of Pakistan on Thursday.
 Bilal Faizi, a provincial emergency service spokesman in Khyber Pakhtunkhwa, said rescuers worked for hours to save 1,300 tourists after they were trapped by flash flooding and landslides in the Siran Valley in Mansehra district on Thursday.